 What a wonderfully healthy version of shrimp fried rice.
-Quick, easy and extremely delicious.
+Quick, easy, and extremely delicious.
 Tastes just like a fattening recipe!
 I used cooked shrimp so you don’t have to waste prep time with peeling and deveining the shrimp.
-It’s made healthy since I used little oil, reduced-sodium soy sauce and added edamame and brown rice.
-Each delectable serving has 275 calories, 8 grams of fat and 5 Blue WW Freestyle SmartPoints.
+It’s made healthy since I used little oil, reduced-sodium soy sauce, and added edamame and brown rice.
+Each delectable serving has 275 calories, 8 grams of fat, and 5 Blue WW Freestyle SmartPoints, and 6 Green.

 Prep Time: 15 minutes